the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 Compilation finished with exit code 2
 ```

-Trying to convery it at the point of assignment also results in error (Good!)
+Trying to convert it at the point of assignment also results in error (Good!)

 ```
 var x int8 = int8(300)